 “In general, I feel safe.
 We have an excellent police department,” said Stanley, who lives near Harding Avenue, in a recent interview with Waltham Patch.

-Also, a prior review by Waltham Patch of the city's muders shows they have all been targeted killings.
+Also, a prior review by Waltham Patch of the city's muders shows

 While some may feel safe, the one year mark, however, as well as the media recalling the murders may rekindle bad memories for residents, Marchese said.
 Hopefully, Marchese said, neighbors can keep the killings in perspective and comfortable in their neighborhood.